nbschool/ecommerce_api/docs/source/dev_guide/index.rst

-Developer Guide to the project
+Introduction to the developer's guide
 ==============================

 This section explains how to contribute to the project, specifically *how things work*,